coatyio/coaty-js/docs/man/communication-protocol.md

 The concrete and core type names of all predefined object types are defined as static properties of the `CoreTypes` class in the framework `model` module.

+The `objectId` property defines the unique identity of an object within the system.

+The optional `externalId` property defines the identity of an object relative to an external system, such as the primary key for this object in an external database.
+Note that external IDs are not guaranteed to be unique across the whole universe of system objects.
+Usually, external IDs are only unique for a specific type of objects.

 The optional `parentObjectId` property refers to the unique UUID of the parent object.
 It is used to model parent-child relationships of objects.
 For example,